fiskWasTaken/tic80-export/README.md

 For this script to work, these assumptions about your environment must be met:

-* All your project files are inside the default TIC-80 working directory.
+* Your project and any library subfolders are contained in the same directory.
 * Your game-specific libraries are inside a directory named without the .lua extension (e.g. `pacman.lua` would have those includes inside `pacman`).
 * Your generic libraries are in a directory called `lib`.